Manage Distributed Version Control with Mercurial

 If you do not want to host your own repository or your workflow does not support pushing content to remote repositories, you can also use Mercurial to create patch files that you can send to your collaborators for them to apply to their versions of your repository.

 Issue the following command to create a patch of the contents of your repository’s commit number

 hg export 7 > patch7.diff

-ducklignton-patch7.diff file to your collaborators who will, in turn, issue the following command within their repositories:
+patch7.diff file to your collaborators, who then will issue the following command within their repositories:

 hg import patch7.diff

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.